Spark22Labs/Spark22-Web3-Workspace-Automation-Lab/README.md

 ## Lab Steps - Follow Along!

+Follow the steps below, although we also encourage you to experiment and deviate from the normal path and explore.
+We've also included some "extra credit questions" in each step that you can google to read more about topics we cover here.

+And of course, if you ever get stuck or have questions - let a Fireblocks staff member know and we'll help out.

 ### Step 1: Install Hardhat and Initialize Project
 To start, let's create a project directory to work in.
 This will be the only directory we'll work in for this lab, and will contain all our files and NPM packages.